^

 • Inhalation through a nebulizer (ipratropium bromide 8-20 drops 4 times a day).

-• Stay in the steam-oxygen tent for 2 hours 2-3 times a day.
+• Stay in a steam-oxygen tent for 2 hours 2-3 times a day.

 • Fractional alkaline inhalations.